ebrahimabdallah/Introduction_to_Algorithms/Data Structures/Note/Linked List.md

 * 1- an address that keeps
 * 2- reference to the next node
 * last node contains null in its second field because it will point to no node
+# Why Use LinkedList
+* Dynamic Size
+* Ease To deletion && insertion
 # The linked list types
 * 1-Singly Linked List :  node has data and an address field that contains a reference to the next node
 * 2-Doubly Linked List : two pointer storage blocks in the doubly linked list